jingxie9816/GE_Data_Analytics_Virtual_Experience_Program_with_Tableau/README.md

 - Flight data (so data relating to the health of the mechanical engine of a plane)
 - Location Data for airports
 - Manufacturing Data (which relate to various airplane parts)
-- Bill of material (which tells you what engines have been used)
+- Manufacturing Bill of material (which tells you what engines have been used)

 I tried two methods in this step: Excel(vlookup and index+match) & Tableau (union & join)